leerich/ansible-demo-operations/README.md

 It is also necessary to have the following resources:
   - shared Ansible Vault passphrase
-  - AWS keypair to use when creating Tower

 These values can be set in group_vars.